Where to Eat the Best BBQ in Lockhart Texas

 We had reasonable expectations about how much we were going to actually be able to eat so we decided to focus on Kreuz Market and Smitty’s Market for our two Lockhart BBQ places to try.
 Kreuz has been open since 1900 but only recently moved to this new location in 1999 after a family disagreement.
 Rick Schmidt took the business a quarter mile north of downtown to this new location while his sister, Nina, opened Smitty’s at the original downtown location.
 We wanted to compare both sides of this family feud.

 Walk towards the back of the building once you enter to order your meat of choice.
 We ordered shoulder clod (lean brisket), ribs, and jalapeño cheddar sausage.
 After ordering your meat move to the room on your right to order sides and drinks.

 VERDICT: Amazing.
 My favorite was the jalapeño cheddar sausage.
 It didn’t sit as heavy as you’d expect, and I loved the added flavor!
 There are no plates, your meat is folded up neatly into butcher paper.
 I heard there were no forks or sauce but we had both.
 Although the sauce was definitely not necessary!

 Stop #2: Smitty’s Market

 Next, we drove back downtown and parked on Commerce Street to try Smitty’s.
-Enter on the Commerce Street entrance if you can, the walls darkened from over a century of slow-smoked meat is a powerful entrance.
+Enter on the Commerce Street entrance if you can, the walls, darkened from over a century of slow-smoked meat, make a powerful entrance.

 At the end of the hall admire the original brick pits and order up.
 We ordered fatty brisket, shoulder clod, and a pork rib.
 I ate too much sausage at Kreuz so I passed on it here.